Fantasy football (association): Points scoring

 The number of points each achievement or offence is credited with varies between different games.
 For example, in the Daily Telegraph league, three points are awarded for an assist, and five for a goal.
 Due to the emphasis placed on assists and goal-scoring, the value of players can differ greatly from real-life football, both in terms of individuals and position.
 For example, Claude Makélélé, considered to be one of the best midfielders in real life, was rarely considered a valuable player in fantasy football because he was not an attacking player, as evidenced by three league goals in eight years at Real Madrid and Chelsea, and none in 71 appearances for the France national team.

 For this reason, some fantasy football games changed their scoring system to put a greater emphasis on real player performance instead of emphasizing goals and assists.
 For instance, the game KAISER uses player scores gained by computer analyses based on dozens of different criteria.
 These scores are supplied by the data provider OPTA.

 The game Oulala Fantasy Football used a sophisticated scoring system.
 With 70 different points scoring criteria, which included a matrix of any action that a player can perform, the criteria of 70 rose to a total of 275 dependent on each player's position on the field.
 Detailed actions included corners won, shots on/off target, successful dribbles and provoking an offside as well as many more others.
 These stats are sourced from Opta Sports and update in real time.
 Oulala ceased to exist in 2018.

 Public vs private leagues

 Most fantasy football games provide a choice of joining either private or public leagues.
 Public leagues are open to everybody and mostly there are leagues for each club or leagues for each country.
-League members then compete against each other and in some cases there is cash prizes for winning those leagues.
+League members then compete against each other and in some cases there are cash prizes for winning those leagues.
 Private leagues let the manager play with their friends only.
 Some games combine this with having unique teams in the leagues.
 This means that every Premier League player exists only once.
 As a result, there is a lot of activity on the transfer market where players are exchanged in between the community members.